Mystic-Mish/Web_Projects/README.md

 # Web_Projects

-A repo for all my small web projects.
+For all the minute projects you could think of:

+Square animation

+Sample web page

+Search bar